Mum, its nothing personal, but I now have a hankering to be adopted by Dr. Vijay Mallya

 Fitting then, that in our industry we support and maintain the memory of the momentous history of Bletchley Park not just for us, but for future generations.
 I drove down to Bletchley today, before I head to London on Monday 27th April to set up for Infosecurity, to remind myself why we're doing this and why we all should care and contribute to this living memorial of intelligence work, computing and cryptography.

-he buildings and the sterling work that the volunteers of the Bletchley Park Trust do everday - from the guided tours (not to be missed), the the slate tiles being sold from the roof of the mansion to fund ongoing repairs, to the rebuilds of the Bombe machines.
+You can see some of the buildings and the sterling work that the volunteers of the Bletchley Park Trust do everday - from the guided tours (not to be missed), the the slate tiles being sold from the roof of the mansion to fund ongoing repairs, to the rebuilds of the Bombe machines.

 I'm very proud to be working with the Bletchley Park team over this next week - and I really do hope that I blow my budget on our campaign.
 We're donating £10 for everyone who comes to a FaceTime presentation during the Infosecurity Exhibition, and hoping to raise a significant amount for the coffers, but also to raise the profile of one of the most incredible and crucial contributors to the second world war.
 We have Bletchley Park volunteers on site with us, and also one of the Enigma machines